 Amazon is making fast fashion even faster.

-The e-commerce company announced on Friday that it is using its Merch by Amazon screen-printing business to collaborate with a fashion brand, Nicopanda.
+The e-commerce used its Merch by Amazon screen-printing business to collaborate with a fashion brand, Nicopanda.

-During its London Fashion Week show on Friday, Nicopanda will debut multiple designs on T-shirts created by queer writer and artist Hilton Dresden.
+During its London Fashion Week show in 2018, Nicopanda will debut multiple designs on T-shirts created by queer writer and artist Hilton Dresden.

-Utilizing Amazon's relatively little-known instant screen-printing business, Merch by Amazon, show attendees — and viewers anywhere — will be able to immediately buy the T-shirts seen on the runway.
+Utilizing Amazon's relatively little-known instant screen-printing business, Merch by Amazon, show attendees — and viewers anywhere — were able to immediately buy the T-shirts seen on the runway.

 "Coupling Merch by Amazon's print-on-demand technology and Amazon smilecodes enables customers around the globe to shop fashion with a convenience and speed like they've never experienced," Miguel Roque, director of Merch by Amazon, said to Business Insider.